Kremmling, Colorado (Grand) Technical Rating: 8-9

 Continue straight ahead following the trail across the ridge.
 The road you see to your left is where the early exit dumps out onto the main trail.
 Do not go down that way.

 Follow the road down to the right to exit back on to Cow Gulch Road.
 Uphill to the left is Mulberry Hill, which is closed to motor vehicles.
 Only foot traffic is allowed that direction.

 Near the end of the trail, there is a very large camping spot that can accommodate any size trailer.

-This trail is closed following any precipitation event until there is no moisture found in the upper 12 inches of soil.
+Motorized use is prohibited from December 15 through April 15 for the protection of wildlife and their habitat during the winter season.
+Additionally, this trail is closed following any precipitation event until there is no moisture found in the upper 12 inches of soil.
 Please respect this requirement to keep this trail open for use.

 Travel along this route also requires an OHV Permit for ALL vehicles, including street legal plated vehicles.

 Visit the Colorado Parks & Wildlife website to read more information on how to purchase OHV registrations and permits, and the projects that the OHV Registration program funds, call (303) 791-1920, or visit one of the OHV Registration Locations.

 There are many primitive camping locations around sidewinder located on the BLM land.
 There is also the Red Mountain RV Park minutes from the trailhead off of highway 40.